-The risk management function shall ensure that limits compliance is continuous monitored and that "BSA" maintains sufficient liquidity in order to meet on and off balance sheet obligations.
+The risk management function shall ensure that limits compliance is continuously monitored and that "BSA" maintains adequate liquidity in order to meet on and off balance sheet obligations.

-Liquidity risk management is a key function and integral part of the asset and liabilities management process.
-Liquidity refers to the condition where the financial institution has ability to fund on an on-going basis, any decreases in its liabilities or increases in its assets by either obtaining new liabilities or selling or leveraging on existing assets.
+Liquidity risk management is a key function and an integral part of the assets and liabilities management process.
+Liquidity refers to the condition where the financial institution has the ability to fund on an on-going basis, any decreases in its liabilities or increases in its assets by either obtaining new liabilities or selling or leveraging on existing assets.